matt-goldman/BlakeSimpleTailwindSample/README.md

 ## 📦 Deployment

-This template includes a GitHub Actions workflow for deploying to GitHub Pages.
-The workflow is defined in `.github/workflows/deploy-pages.yml`, it builds and deploys the site automatically when you push to the main branch.
+This repo includes sample GitHub Actions workflows for deploying to Azure Static Web Apps and to GitHub Pages.
+As the demo for this is hosted on Azure, the workflow is enabled by default.
+The GitHub Pages workflow is enabled for `workflow_dispatch` so you can run it manually, but the trigger for push to main is commented out.

-If you have cloned this repository, or created this with `blake new`, you can push to your GitHub repository and the workflow will handle the deployment as it integrates with GitHub Pages automatically.
-You will have to complete the following setup steps:
+As a Blake site is just a static site, you can also deploy it to any static hosting service like Azure, Netlify, Vercel, Cloudflare, or even a simple web server.
+Most of these are free!

+The following sections provide instructions for customising the workflows to deploy your own to Azure Static Web Apps and GitHub Pages.

+### Azure Static Web Apps

+To deploy to Azure Static Web Apps, follow these steps:

+1. Create a new Azure Static Web App in the Azure portal.
+2. Get your deployment token from the Azure portal by going to the Overview tab, and clicking "Manage deployment token".
+3. Set the `AZURE_STATIC_WEB_APPS_API_TOKEN` secret in your GitHub repository settings.
+This token is used by the GitHub Actions workflow to deploy your site.
+4. The workflow will automatically build and deploy your site when you push changes to the `main` branch.

+### GitHub Pages

+To deploy to GitHub Pages, follow these steps:

 1. Enable GitHub Pages in your repository settings.
 2. Push your changes to the main branch.
 3. The GitHub Actions workflow will automatically build the site and deploy it to the `main` branch.

-As a Blake site is just a static site, you can also deploy it to any static hosting service like Azure, Netlify, Vercel, Cloudflare, or even a simple web server.
-Most of these are free!

 ---